Innei/Typecho-Theme-Paul/README-EN.md

 diary page is the most important page in this theme.
 It is the core.
 So you must be create it necessary and correctly.

-diary page: you should create independent page, select the `日记页面` template, and you can write any content you like, because it will ingore you content which you worte.
+diary page: you should create independent page, select the `日记页面` template, and you can write any content you like, because it will ingore you content which you wrote.
 How many diary will display according to your setting in the theme config.
-But, because of the limit of the typecho, other articles also can access by enter the permanent link.
+The others will loading by using ajax.
+And you also can set a secret key to prohibit user to access.

 ## Other Page [Option]